 Learn about the full history of the Titanic from its construction in the shipyards of Belfast to its ill-fated Maiden voyage across the Atlantic ocean.
 Learn all about the history of Belfast during the era, and it’s economic boom at the time.

-See the real plans, drawings, relics and recovered artefacts from the wreck itself.
-See how they paint a picture of how life would be for steerage passengers all the way up to the first class travellers on the ship.
+See the real plans, drawings, relics and recovered artifacts from the wreck itself.
+See how they paint a picture of how life would be for steerage passengers all the way up to the first-class travelers on the ship.

 Carrick-a-Rede also offers details and examples of local history and has some spectacular coastal walks to enjoy.
 The area is home to Sharks dolphins porpoises and seabirds.
 Visitors that are brave enough to walk onto the rope bridge will be rewarded with some of the best views of the local scenery and wildlife.

 Part of Carrick-a-Rede makes up a section of the Ulster coastal walk, and its picturesque and impressive scenery has been used as a filming location for the popular television series Game of Thrones.